MelonKony/millmint/content/utopia/vekllei/society/government.md

 {{<section>}}
 #### Armed Forces of Vekllei

+The *Armed Forces of Vekllei*, arranged under the COSMOKOS ministry, are unusual in that they do not have control directly over troops or equipment.
+The actual armed forces of Vekllei, known as the [Royal](/utopia/vekllei/society/government/#royal-armed-forces-of-vekllei) or [Crown Armed Forces](/utopia/vekllei/society/government/#royal-armed-forces-of-vekllei), are a sovereign feature of the country and as such are placed under direct supervision of the Sovereign Administration -- seperate from the Vekllei and Commonwealth governments.

+The purpose of the Armed Forces of Vekllei, an agency-level body under control of COSMOKOS, is to integrate the Crown Armed Forces with the interior government, and facilitate the employ of Vekllei people in the Armed Forces.

 ##### Communications Bureau

+The *Communications Bureau* is a bureau-level organisation of the Armed Forces responsible for coordinating public information about military activities.

 ##### Department of Compulsory Service

+The *Department of Compulsory Service* (DoCS, also CS) oversees the Vekllei Compulsory Service Scheme, a hybrid civilian/military conscription law that requires four years from each citizen between the ages of 18 and 32.
+Despite reporting to the Armed Forces of COSMOKOS, the DoCS does not facilitate widespread conscription and mobilisation of the civilian population, a role served by the [DoM](/utopia/vekllei/society/government/#department-of-mobilisation).
+Instead, it is responsible primarily for supervising the fulfilment of the Compulsory Service Scheme, and administrating the conscription and training of Vekllei citizens, including in civilian and industrial roles.

 ##### Department of Foreign Affairs

+The *Department of Foreign Affairs* (DoFA) coordinates military affairs with states overseas, including members of the Commonwealth.

+* **Office of the Public**: Press office that prepares public announcements and controls information to the press.
+* **Office of Overseas Affairs**: Flexible, reactive policy and long-term research objectives.
+* **Office of Strategic Affairs**: Research that contributes to floral democracy, particularly as it operates at the borough and canton levels of government.

 ##### Department of Mobilisation

+The *Department of Mobilisation* (DoM) is responsible for recruitment in peacetime, and conscription in the outbreak of war.
+In the Floral Period, Vekllei defensive doctrine aims to make the country "ungovernable," requiring widespread mobilisation and training of the civilian population.
+Unlike the [DoCS](/utopia/vekllei/society/government/#department-of-compulsory-service), the DoM is concerned primarily with the combat effectiveness of the mobilised population, and is generally distinguished in its strategic military thinking.

 ##### Department of Peacekeeping

+The *Department of Peacekeeping* (DoP) coordinates Vekllei's overseas peacekeeping operations.
+Vekllei is among the largest contributors of men and equipment towards United Nations Peacekeeping Forces, which

 ##### Intelligence Liaison

+The *Intelligence Liaison* is a specialised office that coordinates military intelligence between Vekllei's security apparatuses, particularly those of the [National Intelligence Directorate](/utopia/vekllei/society/government/#national-intelligence-directorate).
+Intelligence gathering in Vekllei is performed by a variety of mostly autonomous espionage organs, and the purpose of the Liaison is to authenticate and prepare intelligence for military use.
+It includes the following branches.

+* **National Intelligence Branch**: Coordination of intelligence gathered by security apparatuses with Armed Forces.
+* **Civilian Intelligence Branch**: Coordination of intelligence gathered by industrial and civilian sectors (in occupied territories, for example) with Armed Forces and security apparatuses.
+* **Strategic Intelligence Branch**: Coordination of intelligence gathered by the Armed Forces with security apparatuses.

 ##### Sovereign Liaison

+The *Sovereign Liaison* is a specialised office intended to link the [Royal Armed Forces of Vekllei](/utopia/vekllei/society/government/#royal-armed-forces-of-vekllei) with COSMOKOS, an interior ministry with no direct control over troops of the Crown.
+Although it is the *de facto* office of communication with the Crown forces, in practice communication generally occurs directly with the relevant COSMOKOS department.
+The purpose of the Sovereign Liaison is mostly as a democracy-advocate, supervising the COSMOKOS departments as an anti-corruption watchdog similar to other democracy-advocates.
+It also ensures COSMOKOS operations do not affect sovereign operations

 {{</section>}}

 {{<section>}}
-#### Police of the Parliament (VENOPOR)
+#### Police of the Parliament

 The *Police of the Parliament* (VENOPOR) are the national and paramilitary police of Vekllei, responsible for internal security, riot control, counter-terrorism, disaster response, law enforcement and maritime rights protection.
-The VENOPOR is made up of a variety of organisations dedicated to specialised and tactical forms of policing unavailable to the [Police of the Public](/utopia/vekllei/society/government/#police-of-the-public-cosmopor).
+The VENOPOR is made up of a variety of organisations dedicated to specialised and tactical forms of policing unavailable to the [Police of the Public](/utopia/vekllei/society/government/#police-of-the-public).
 As a paramilitary force, the VENOPOR are also trained to support the [Crown Armed Forces](/utopia/vekllei/society/government/#royal-armed-forces-of-vekllei) in wartime, and coordinate broad mobilisation in the event of a defensive war.

 The VENOPOR is